lxfhfut/TrajNet/Method.md

 1. Selective processing of high-quality cell tracks
 2. Attention mechanism's ability to focus on reliable trajectories
 3. Comprehensive augmentation strategy
+4. Model consensus by averaging the results from 3 models.